 Lawrence will discuss differences in approach to continuous manufacturing versus batch manufacturing and considerations through the product development lifecycle—including development, technology transfer on up to commercial manufacturing.
 These changes enable great flexibility, modularity and more.

 Bob will further explore this operational flexibility to adjust production capacity in response to rapidly changing demand forecast, unexpected failures in late stage clinical trials or faster than expected clinical adoption.

 The change from batch to continuous designed around an intensified and simplified bioprocess requires smaller equipment that can be scaled based on time and parallelization rather than volumetric expansion.
 He’ll describe some of the innovations to enable this shift including single-use technologies and portable processing equipment for greater operational flexibility and decentralized production.

 They will have much more to share so register today to learn more about considerations in continuous manufacturing.
-Visit the Life Sciences & Medical section on Emerson.com for more on the technologies and solutions to help drive the shift from batch to continuous processing.
+Visit the Control Systems and Software for the Life Sciences Industry section on Emerson.com for more on the technologies and solutions to help drive the shift from batch to continuous processing.